WeronikaCzepiela/tic---tac--toe/README.md

 # Tic--Tac--Toe

-It's web application with popular game: Tic-Tac-Toe.
+This is a web application featuring the popular 'Tic Tac Toe' game.

 # Features